DFE-Digital/architecture/principles/business-architecture-principles.md

 **Rationale**

 *	Satisfying stakeholder requirements provides an increased chance of delivering improvements through architecture lead business change.
+*	By keeping a stakeholder-centric focus, the architect can design processes and solutions that enhance satisfaction and deliver value.

 **Implications**

 *	All business architecture initiatives must demonstrate how they contribute to business success.
 *	Stakeholders play an important part in business architecture, their buy in and active engagement are essential to success.
+*	Establish communication channels, involve stakeholders early in the design process, and maintain ongoing dialogue.

 ## 3. The greater the scope the greater the benefit